 - Sudden power supply variation due to noise may cause malfunction.
-Consider the following points to prevent this: - (1) The power supply should be connected to the VDD, VSS, VDDA and VSSA terminals with patterns as short and large as possible. - In particular, the power supply for VDDA and VSSA affect R/f conversion accuracy. - (2) When connecting between the VDD and VSS terminals with a bypass capacitor, the terminals should be connected as short as possible.
+Consider the following points to prevent this: - (1) The power supply should be connected to the VDD, VSS, VDDA and VSSA terminals with patterns as short and large as possible.

+In particular, the power supply for VDDA and VSSA affect R/f conversion accuracy.

+(2) When connecting between the VDD and VSS terminals with a bypass capacitor, the terminals should be connected as short as possible.

 (3) Components which are connected to the VD1, VD2, VOSC and VC1-VC3 terminals, such as capacitors, should be connected in the shortest line.
+In particular, the VC1, VC2 and to cap effect the diarder quality.